oracle-quickstart/oci-hpc/README.md

 ```

-## Resizing (via OCI console)
-**Things to consider:**
-- If you resize from OCI console to reduce cluster network/instance pool size(scale down),  the OCI platform decides which node to terminate (oldest node first)
-- OCI console only resizes the Cluster Network/Instance Pool, but it doesn't execute the ansible tasks (HPC Cluster Stack) required to configure the newly added nodes or to update the existing nodes when a node is removed (eg: updating /etc/hosts, slurm config, etc).

 ## Autoscaling
+> [!WARNING]
+> Not to be confused with the [Autoscaling service](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/autoscalinginstancepools.htm) from OCI.

 The autoscaling will work in a “cluster per job” approach.
-This means that for job waiting in the queue, we will launch new cluster specifically for that job.
+This means that for job waiting in the queue, we will launch a new cluster specifically for that job.
 Autoscaling will also take care of spinning down clusters.
 By default, a cluster is left Idle for 10 minutes before shutting down.
 Autoscaling is achieved with a cronjob to be able to quickly switch from one scheduler to the next.

 Smaller jobs can run on large clusters and the clusters will be resized down after the grace period to only the running nodes.
 Cluster will NOT be resized up.
 We will spin up a new larger cluster and spin down the smaller cluster to avoid capacity issues in the HPC island.